sdeevanapalli/BunnyBounce/README.md

 ## Enjoy the Game! 🎉

-Have fun playing the Terminal Game and see if you can collect all the carrots without falling into any holes!
+Have fun playing Bunny Bounce: Carrot Quest and see if you can collect all the carrots without falling into any holes!